Mount Baker station: Transit-oriented development

 A 10-block, 37 acre area surrounding Mount Baker station was designated as the Mount Baker Station Area Overlay District and approved for rezoning by the Seattle City Council in June 2014.
 The rezone raised building heights from a maximum of 65 ft to 125 ft with hopes of attracting transit-oriented development around the station.
 The first major development in the rezoned area was the four-story Artspace Mount Baker Lofts, which opened in 2014 and has 57 units and no parking spaces.

 The triangular block on the south side of the intersection of Rainier Avenue and Martin Luther King Jr. Way is planned to have two apartment buildings.
-An affordable housing complex with 95 units managed by Mercy Housing began construction in 2018 on the south side of the block, facing Hanford Street.
-Crossroads, an eight-story building with 160 units, retail, and 49 parking spaces, is planned on the north side by a private developer.
+An affordable housing complex with 95 family units managed by Mercy Housing opened in 2020 with funding from the Paul G. Allen Family Foundation.
+Immediately to the north is ViV Crossing, a planned eight-story building with 172 units and underground parking for 74 vehicles and 148 bicycles.
 The west side of Mount Baker Station is occupied by the former University of Washington Consolidated Laundry and is proposed for redevelopment into a mixed-use affordable housing complex along with an adjoining property owned by Sound Transit.